Ten Tips For Keeping Your Cat Content

 All this means it can be difficult to tell when our cat is having a stressful time.
-The odd bit of stress every now and then is part and parcel of life, but chronic stress can be very harmful to our cats and can kick-start physiological processes in their bodies that can precipitate the onset of disease such as lower urinary tract conditions.
+The odd bit of stress every now and then is part and parcel of life, but chronic stress in cats can be very harmful and can kick-start physiological processes in their bodies that can precipitate the onset of disease such as lower urinary tract conditions.

 However, there are lots of things we can do to optimise the home environment our cats are living in so that the chances of them becoming stressed are minimised.
 Let’s look at these:

 Cats have adapted as solitary hunters and therefore prefer to eat at a table for one.
 So, if you have a multi-cat household it’s a good idea to feed your cats in separate areas.
 If you usually leave a bowl of dry food for your cats to graze on throughout the day, try splitting it into different containers left around the house.
 This can eliminate the stress your cats might feel by having to compete for their food.
 Even better, introduce your cat to puzzle feeding.
 I'm a huge fan of this form of feeding.
-Not only does it provide stimulation for cats by encouraging them to forage for their food, but it can also slow down the food intake of cats which are prone to obesity.
+Not only does it provide stimulation for cats by encouraging them to forage for their food, but it can also slow down the food intake of obese cats.

 Puzzle feeders can be homemade, or shop bought.
 Examples of both can be seen here: www.foodpuzzlesforcats.com/

-Even if your cat is the outdoorsy type and performs his toilet duties in the garden (or in the neighbour’s garden!) it’s always a good idea to offer toilet facilities for him in a discreet location indoors.
+Even if your cat is the outdoorsy type and performs his toilet duties in the garden (or in the neighbour’s garden!) it’s always a good idea to offer an indoor litter tray for him in a discreet location.
 Cats are at their most vulnerable when toileting and it might only take one ‘mid-flow’ ambush from another cat to create a negative association with toileting outdoors.
 I always feel that it’s easier to maintain a litter tray than it is to try and get rid of the smell of cat wee from a sodden carpet!
-If you have more than one cat, then having at least two trays in separate locations is important.
+If you have more than one cat, then having separate litter trays in separate locations is important.